jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 ```

-Now, Cabal can figure out what to use in your
+You can generate an intial configuration with `cabal init`,
+then add `persistent-mysql-haskell` dependency to your build-depends:
 `packagename.cabal` file:

 ```